julian-st/julian-st/README.md

 In order to set the IP adress of a device with the MAC adress 00:19:31:3F:FF:37 run this command

->sudo tcpreplay -i eth0 profinet-setip-onepacket.pcap
+>sudo tcpreplay -i eth0 profinet-setip.pcap

 The dependancy is tcpreplay